XiaoMi/mace/docs/getting_started/create_a_model_deployment.rst

     * - model_sha256_checksum
       - The SHA256 checksum of the model file
     * - weight_file_path
-      - The path of the model weights file, used by Caffe model
+      - [optional] The path of the model weights file, used by Caffe model
     * - weight_sha256_checksum
-      - The SHA256 checksum of the weight file, used by Caffe model
+      - [optional] The SHA256 checksum of the weight file, used by Caffe model
     * - subgraphs
       - subgraphs key. ** DO NOT EDIT **
     * - input_tensors